Michael J. McShane: State judicial service

 He served as a full-time Judge Pro Tempore on the Multnomah County Circuit Court from 1997 to 2001 and as a Judge on the same court from 2001 to 2013.
 He handled civil, criminal and family court cases.
 He received the Oregon State Bar President's Public Service Award in 2012.

 Federal judicial service

 On September 19, 2012, President Barack Obama nominated McShane to serve as a United States District Judge for the United States District Court for the District of Oregon, to the seat vacated by Judge Michael R. Hogan who assumed senior status on September 24, 2011.
 On January 2, 2013, his nomination was returned to the President, due to the sine die adjournment of the Senate.
 On January 3, 2013, he was renominated to the same office.
 His nomination was reported by the Senate Judiciary Committee on March 7, 2013, by voice vote.
 The Senate confirmed his nomination on May 20, 2013, by voice vote.
 He received his commission on May 30, 2013.
+He became chief judge on January 1, 2024.